-We’re looking at a target audience that likes adventure, but also wants to serve a higher purpose.
+We’re looking at a target audience which likes adventure, but also wants to serve a higher purpose.
 Let’s call this customer segment profile Lonesome Lukas.

 He’s a young man, bored with his current life.
 Life’s passing him by.
-He feels the need for adventure and excitement.
+He feels the need for adventure.
+He’s looking for excitement.

 He also has a strong sense of duty to do the right things by the people he cares about.

 He’s skilled with machinery and equipment, and loves anything that goes fast.
-Though he has some family issues, the opportunity to form new alliances and reaching for the stars appeals to him.
+Though he has some family issues, the opportunity to form new alliances and reach for the stars appeals to him.

-There’s a lot a writer, or advertising creative could do with this character / customer description.
+There’s a lot a copywriter could do with this character / customer description.
 For example, you’d really focus on key emotional elements like “seeking adventure”, “doing the right thing” and “reaching for the stars”.

-Our combination of adventure holiday and charity work would be a great fit for Lonesome Lukas.
+Our mix of adventure holiday and charity work would be a great fit for Lonesome Lukas.
 In fact, it wouldn’t be hard to force our communications on this target customer.

 Segment profile example 2 - Defender Dionne

 Different category and business now.
-Let’s imagine we run a new perfume brand, that’s positioned to bring out women’s inner strength.
+Let’s imagine we run a new perfume brand, which is positioned to bring out women’s inner strength.

-(we know that might sound far fetched to some readers, but just go with it.
-It’s the sort of thing that many brands aim for.)
+(we know that sounds far fetched to some of you, but just go with it.
+It’s the sort of thing that many of these types of brands aspire to).

-Defender Dionne is the epitome of the empowered and strong woman.
+Defender Dionne epitomises the empowered and strong woman.

 She has a strong sense of right and wrong.
 She steps in and protects those who can’t defend themselves.